AQA GCSE Series Circuit Calculations(Physics)

 Example 2

-Calculating resistance in a series circuit for AQA
+Calculating resistance in a series circuit

-In the circuit above calculate the resistance of the resistor on the right
+In the circuit above calculate the resistance of the resistor on the right.

 First we need to find the total resistance of the whole circuit, using the potential difference across cell and reading on ammeter.